arthsaAr/Chess-game-with-AI/README.md

 ## Compile
-To compile the project run:m
+To compile the project run:

 ```
 ant compile